 Conclusion: The utilization of do-it-yourself user tests is a valuable and cost-effective means to identify heading in the wrong direction and/or redundant ideas early in the process.
-User tests enable developers to optimize functions and processes from the start and with that prevent irrelevant applications alltogether.
+User tests enable developers to optimize functions and processes from the start and with that prevent irrelevant applications altogether.
 Nothing is more expensive in product development than a “we know what we need to build” attitude.

-Conclusion: Do-it-yourself user tests are an elementary part of the product discovery process because they allow a quick and cost effective testing of hypotheses.
+Conclusion: Do-it-yourself user tests are an elementary part of the product discovery process because they allow quick and cost-effective testing of hypotheses.
 Therefore, they are an important asset for any decision regarding any investments towards a valuable, usable and technically functional feature.
 To be able to push any product decision as far back as economically feasible, running user tests is non-negotiable.
 And pushing back those decisions is the essence of agile software development.

-Even though the B2C e-commerce environment may be easier to handle than the B2B environment, the in the following chapters described procedures can also be applied in an adapted form.
+Even though the B2C e-commerce environment may be easier to handle than the B2B environment, in the following chapters described procedures can also be applied in an adapted form.